schellingb/dosbox-pure/README.md

 on start.
 This can be used to skip over loading screens or start-up sequences.
 If there is only a single executable, the menu will not show and directly run the file.
 To force the menu to be shown, hold shift on the keyboard or L2 or R2 on the gamepad while selecting `Restart` in the core menu.
+You can also always view the start menu by pressing L on the [On-screen keyboard](#on-screen-keyboard).

 ### Automated controller mappings
 When a game is loaded, DOSBox Pure will try to detect the game and apply a controller mapping.